 Only 51% of workers understand what’s expected of them as they work remotely

-A work from home policy can help explain how employees can thrive remotely, but without a clear set of guidelines, employees can be left in the dark.
+A work from home policy can help explain how employees can thrive remotely and also help answer the question, "Why work from home?"
+However, without a clear set of guidelines, employees can be left in the dark.

 Although most companies have been working remotely since the beginning of their state’s stay-at-home order, about 49% of employees still aren’t fully aware of what’s clearly expected of them, such as working hours, availability, productivity, etc. Of this percentage, 11% believe that they’re responsible for their own productivity, while 4% state that there have been no set standards for work availability or productivity at all.